I do appreciate the sermon outlines but figured this was an oversight that could stand some tweaking. In Why Are There Denominations?

 Being joined with brethren and the Lord in a church is an appropriate concept:

 "Now I plead with you, brethren, by the name of our Lord Jesus Christ, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment" (I Corinthians 1:10).

 "But he who is joined to the Lord is one spirit with Him" (I Corinthians 6:17).

 "Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God, having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, in whom the whole building, being joined together, grows into a holy temple in the Lord, in whom you also are being built together for a dwelling place of God in the Spirit" (Ephesians 2:19-22).

 "But, speaking the truth in love, may grow up in all things into Him who is the head --Christ -- from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love" (Ephesians 4:15-16).

 However, in order to cause a bit more thinking, I like the idea and have reworded the line to say "We need to be joined together in the church of God's choice."

 Thank you for your time and consideration.
-I feel there is a differerence in joining someone's efforts in ministering (i.e. the apostles and others).
-As to the rewording, thank you and AMEN brother!
+I feel there is a difference in joining someone's efforts in ministering (i.e. the apostles and others).
+As to the rewording, thank you and amen brother!